mitiko/BWDPerf/docs/index.md

 To fix that, I decided to add an escape token, encoded as a word.
 You'll see it in my code as SToken.
 We add words to the dictionary until just one space is left.
-It's reserved for the "<s>" token.
+It's reserved for the s token.
 Everything left to encode gets summed up into one string and contexts are seperated by an escape character 0xff.
 This one big string - the STokenData is stored in the dictionary section.
-When decoding, if the "<s>" token is encountered, it copies bytes from the dictionary section, until an escape character is hit.
+When decoding, if the s token is encountered, it copies bytes from the dictionary section, until an escape character is hit.

 This method made it hard to keep all words into one data structure and introduced some problems because of the mismatch in parsing between the decompressor and compressor.
 Ultimately, it helped me find some bugs that would have otherwise remained hidden for at least the next 10 versions.